People with excess belly fat are at risk for serious health problems.

-The belly fat sends free fatty acids into this vein, where they eventually enter your bloodstream.
-So, people with higher belly fat have more elevated LDL cholesterol.
-Unfortunately, despite its detrimental effect on your health, belly fat can be one of the hardest types of fat to lose.
+Unfortunately, despite its detrimental effect on your health, belly fat can be one of the most challenging types of fat to lose.

 1. Cardio Exercise

-Weight-bearing exercise, like running, is great when you want to lose fats in the belly — and beyond!
+Running is an effective workout when you want to lose belly fat— and beyond!

 3. High-Intensity Interval Training (HIIT)

 HIIT stands for “High-Intensity Interval Training.”
-And research published in the Journal of Obesity says it’s the most effective form of exercise when it comes to dropping belly fat!
-(1)
+And a recent study published in the Journal of Obesity says it’s the most effective form of exercise when it comes to losing your belly!
+(2).

 4. Jumping Jacks

-You may be surprised to learn that one of the most classic exercise moves does wonders for stomach fat.
-This age-old move is an excellent conditioning move that also works to reduce fat.
+You may be surprised to learn that one of the most classic exercise moves does wonders for your entire body.

 5. Strength Train